iesiyok/trollthrottle/README.md

 <h4>	3.
 Build the applications:</h4>

-	-	Run `docker-compose up --build -d` in the main directory.
+	-	To build the applications, run the command below in the main directory.

+		`docker-compose up --build -d`

-		This will build the trollthrottle applications, mysql server, mysql admin, nginx web server and the simulator.
+	-	This will build the trollthrottle applications, mysql server, mysql admin, nginx web server and the simulator.
 		It might take a long time in the first run.
 		But changes in the data and the simulation code in the front-end Nodejs applications will not require a new build.
+		Hence, you can ommit '--build' option if you don't need new build.
 		However, nginx, startup.sh and mysql changes will require a new build.

 	-	Note also that, the application start might take a bit longer than docker-compose.